Updated October 15, 2020

 The United Kingdom does not have border restrictions in place for international travelers.
 You must quarantine for 14 days after arriving and the government is allegedly planning spot checks to enforce this policy.

-I recently spent 2 months quarantined in London and I can confirm the airlines are indeed flying but the airport was completely deserted when I went.
+I spent 2 months quarantined in London and I can confirm the airlines are indeed flying but the airport was completely deserted when I went.

 Asia & Oceania